LLNL/blt/docs/using_flags.rst

 they will get the default value (``-Werrror``) which is supplied by the macro's ``DEFAULT`` argument.

-BLT provides a simple macro to append compiler flags.
-You would append the previous compiler flag to an already defined executable, such as ``example_1`` with the following line:
+BLT also provides a simple macro to add compiler flags to a target.
+You can append the above compiler flag to an already defined executable, such as ``example_1`` with the following line:

 .. code:: cmake